NextSDS Logo

 Remove victim from exposure - avoid becoming a casualty.
 Remove contaminated clothing and loosen remaining clothing.
 Allow patient to assume most comfortable position and keep warm.
 Keep at rest until fully recovered.
 Seek medical advice if effects persist.

 If skin or hair contact occurs, remove contaminated clothing and flush skin and hair with running water.
+If swelling, redness, blistering or irritation occurs seek medical assistance.
 For gross contamination, immediately drench with water and remove clothing.
 Continue to flush skin and hair with plenty of water (and soap if material is insoluble).
 For skin burns, cover with a clean, dry dressing until medical help is available.
+If blistering occurs, do NOT break blisters.
+If swelling, redness, blistering, or irritation occurs seek medical assistance.

 If in eyes wash out immediately with water.
 In all cases of eye contamination it is a sensible precaution to seek medical advice.